 Apprentice Name

 PRINTED

 Do you have any outside duties, alternative employment or military obligations that may restrict you from fully complying with your apprenticeship agreement including attending related training classes, accepting full time employment with a participating City Department or SF MTA or from completing this apprenticeship program within 6 years?
 (Y) (N)

 If you answered yes, please explain

 Apprentice Signature Date signed

-This agreement must be signed and returned to ApprenticeshipSF within thirty (30) days of your acceptance into the SF MTA and City Automotive and Maintenance Machinist Apprenticeship Program .
+This agreement must be signed and returned to ApprenticeshipSF within thirty (30) days of you acceptance into the SF MTA and City Automotive and Maintenance Machinist Apprenticeship Program .

-Failure to sign and return this agreement may result in the termination of your apprenticeship agreement with the SF JAC.
+Failure to sign and return this agreement may result in the termination of your apprenticeshi